 - 1 teaspoon salt

-- Preheat the oven to 350 °F. Line a 9x13-inch baking dish with alumin foil, leaving an overhang on all sides to lift the cookie bars out of the pan after baking.
+- Preheat the oven to 350 °F. Line a 9x13-inch baking dish with parchment paper, leaving an overhang on all sides to lift the cookie bars out of the pan after baking.

 - In a large mixing bowl, whisk together the melted butter, brown sugar, and granulated sugar until no lumps remain.
 Whisk in the pumpkin and vanilla extract.

-- Switch to a wooden spoon and stir in the flour, cinnamon, nutmeg, allspice, ginger, baking soda, and salt.
-Stir in 1 1/2 cups of the chocolate chips.
+- Switch to a wooden spoon and stir in the flour, cinnamon, nutmeg, allspice, and salt.
+Stir in 1 1/4 cups of the chocolate chips.
 The dough will be soft and thick.

 - Bake for 40 minutes, or until a tester inserted into the center of the cookie bars comes out clean.
-Allow the bars to cool in the pan for at least an hour or until fully cooled before removing from the pan using the overhang from the aluminum foil.
+Allow the bars to cool in the pan for at least an hour or until fully cooled before removing from the pan using the overhang from the parchment paper.
 Cut into 20 bars.

 - To bake a smaller batch, halve all ingredients and bake in an 8x8-inch pan for 30-35 minutes.